Interesting Things to do in Penang (George Town)

 Clan Temples

 • Cheah Kongsi is the first of Penang’s five great Hokkien clan houses (Khoo, Tan, Lim, Cheah and Yeoh).
 It now doubles as a museum, exhibiting the temple’s 183-year history, several pieces of original furniture and artefacts.
-Completed during 1870s.
+Completed during the 1870s.

 • Leong San Tong Khoo Kongsi (RM5) is the most famous clan house in Penang and impressive in SE Asia.
 It was built by the Khoo, the wealthiest of the Hokkien clans.
 The clan house shows the opulence, prosperity and success of the Khoo clan.
 A short distance away is the quieter Boon San Tong Khoo Kongsi, a subset of the main Khoo clan.